Two family hikes at Ramat HaNadiv

 The trail continues to a stone step where there is a large carob tree (#2). #3 is a Tabor oak and #4 artificial wetlands.

 You will soon reach the ruins of settlement by the spring Ein Tzur, which includes a Roman bathhouse (#5) built at the end of the 1st century BCE and that continued in use until the Great Revolt against Rome in 70 CE.
-From the metal stairway and platform above the bathhouse you can make out the typical four rooms of this type of structure that includes an undressing room, cold water room, warm room (tepidarium), and hot bath or sauna room (caldarium).
+From the metal stairway and platform above the bathhouse you can make out the typical four rooms of this type of structure, which includes an undressing room, cold water room, warm room (tepidarium), and hot bath or sauna room (caldarium).
 The latter was heated by warm air circulating beneath the floor.

 #6 is the spring of Ein Tzur, its tunnel, aqueduct and pooll.
 The tunnel consists of three shafts that wind 47 meters along a natural fissure in the bedrock to the spring.
 The large pool at the end of the aqueduct suppled water to the bathhouse and would also have been used for agriculture and as a bathing pool.
 It is suitable for children to get wet.